sopherapps/scdb/docs/HOW_IT_WORKS.md

 ##### Performance

 - Time complexity: This operation is O(k) where k is the `number_of_index_blocks`.
-- Space complexity: This operation is O(kn) where n = buffer size (default is virtual memory page size), and k = `number_of_index_blocks`.
+- Auxiliary space: This operation is O(kn) where n = buffer size (default is virtual memory page size), and k = `number_of_index_blocks`.
 The hash for the key is checked for each index block, until a block is found that contains the key.
   If the hash for the given key is not already buffered, we read a new block from file into memory.